 Now go back to Zapier and press the “Done Editing” button.

-A pop up will then appear, asking you to turn your Zap on.
-By turning it on, the Zap will generate a Process Street support ticket checklist (with the appropriate data pulled in) each time a new conversation is started through Intercom.
+A pop-up will then appear, asking you to turn your Zap on.
+By turning it on, the Zap will generate a Process Street support ticket workflow run (with the appropriate data pulled in) each time a new conversation is started through Intercom.

 Press “Turn Zap On”.